LockedInTheSkage/NileMeasure/README.md

 2. Inherit from `BaseSensor` class
 3. Implement the `generate_reading` method
 4. Add instances of your new sensor in `main.py`
+5. Create a corresponding aggregator in the `processor` directory
+6. Update the consumer to handle the new sensor type

+## Configuring Alert Thresholds

+Alert thresholds are defined in the consumer service.
+To modify the thresholds:

+1. Navigate to the `consumer/alert.go` file
+2. Update the threshold values for existing sensor types
+3. Add new threshold configurations for any new sensor types

 ## License